CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-1.md

 ### Option 2: Azure CLI ###

-If you have created the web application already with option 1, got to the portal and delete the resource group - including all the newly created resources.
+If you have created the web application already with option 1, go to the portal and delete the resource group - including all the newly created resources.
 We will be creating the exact same resources now with the Azure CLI.

 First, let's create the resource group.